About Neon Pothos

 Repot your Neon Pothos every 1-2 years, or when it becomes pot-bound.
 Choose a pot no more than 1-2 inches larger in diameter and use fresh, well-draining potting soil.

-Can I grow Neon Pothos indoors
+Can I grow Neon Pothos in my indoor space

 Difficulty